 Because the Build NC Bonds have a shorter maturity structure than the standard calculation methodology, the issuance of the Bonds will more than exhaust available transportation debt capacity.
-Specifically, only \$137 million of Build NC Bonds may be issued in FY 2027 and 2028 to remain at the 6% limit.
-If the full \$300 million were to be issued in those years, Transportation debt service as a percentage of revenues would reach 6.64% in FY 2028.
+Specifically, only \$143 million of Build NC Bonds may be issued in FY 2026, 2027 and 2028 to remain at the 6% limit.
+If the full \$300 million were to be issued in those years, Transportation debt service as a percentage of revenues would reach 6.58% in FY 2028.

-The modest decline in the amount that could be issued (total \$274 million) to stay within the 6% limitation is more than made up by the amount of premium achievable on the remaining issuances of \$2.726 billion.
-Assuming the market's appetite for premium structures (higher coupons and initial prices above par) remains unchanged, the State's financial advisor estimates that an additional \$460 million of proceeds could be realized from premium, bringing the total of projects that would receive funding to \$3.186 billion.
+The modest decline in the amount that could be issued (total \$402 million) to stay within the 6% limitation is more than made up by the amount of premium achievable on the remaining issuances of \$2.7 billion.
+Assuming the market's appetite for premium structures (higher coupons and initial prices above par) remains unchanged, it is estimated that an additional \$405 million of proceeds could be realized from premium.